Kruiser8/Kruiz-Control/js/Documentation.md

 #### Twitch Description
 | | |
 ------------ | -------------
-**Info** | Deletes a chat message by the provided id. `<description>` The string to update the channel's description to.
+**Info** | Updates the specified broadcaster's channel description. `<description>` is the text to update the channel's description to.
 The description is limited to a maximum of 300 characters.
 **Format** | `Twitch Description <description>` **Example** | `Twitch Description "Hey there -- Welcome to the Krew!"`